Propulsive performance of a windsurf-inspired pitching foil: Introduction

-We present an experimental study with a symmetrical shape of sail where a pitching movement is applied for various frequencies and amplitudes in a wide range of mean incidence angles to mimic the behavior of a sail under real sailing conditions, especially upwind conditions (Figure~\ref{fig:dyn_boat}).
+We present an experimental study with a symmetrical shape of sail where a pitching movement is applied for various frequencies and amplitudes in a wide range of mean incidence angles to mimic the behaviour of a sail under real sailing conditions, especially upwind conditions (Figure~\ref{fig:dyn_boat}).
+This study focuses on the coupled effect of the kinematic parameters of pumping (flapping frequency and amplitude) and the mean incidence angle between the mean chord of the sail and the direction of flow, in a context of application to competitive sailing.
+This sport-inspired unsteady propulsion study covers a parameter range that has not been examined thoroughly.

 We define the True Wind Angle (TWA) as in Figure~\ref{fig:dyn_boat}.a to define how the boat is moving according to the True Wind direction, consistent with nautical studies.
 The points of sail of the boat are also described in Figure~\ref{fig:dyn_boat}.a.
 A sketch of the balance of forces applied on the sail according to the direction of the wind is shown in Figure~\ref{fig:dyn_boat}.b.